IATA-Cargo/ONE-Record/working_draft/API/docs/api-features.md

 **Get ONE Record Server Information** Anyone who has access to a ONE Record server can retrieve the technical server meta information that contains information about supported features, supported ONE Record API version, supported ONE Record data model version, etc.

 **Create and publish a Logistics Object** - Anyone who controls a ONE Record server can create a new Logistics Object based on the ONE Record data model specification.
-Once created the Logistics Object is associated with a unique URI that makes the Logistics Object available in the Internet of Logistics.
+Once created the Logistics Object is associated with a unique URI that makes the Logistics Object available on the network.

 **Read a Logistics Object** - Logistics Objects can be retrieved by calling the URI of that Logistics Object - its Logistics Object URI.
 Access rights to that Logistics Object URI is managed by the Holder of the Logistics Object.